 If you’re worried about your little one choking, don’t be.
-The “a-peel-ing” design of this teething toy will keep your child from putting the entire thing into their mouth.
-The folded banana skin serves like a hilt so they can stop your baby from pushing the entire length of the toy inside their mouth.
+The “a-peel-ing” design of this teething toy will keep your child from putting the entire thing into their mouths.
+The folded banana skin serves like a hilt so they can stop your baby from pushing the entire length of the toy inside their mouths.

 Its food-grade silicone material is also another guarantee of its safety.
 It’s phthalate, latex, and BPA free so you can be guaranteed that it won’t have harmful chemicals or harsh substances in its mix.

 As for your convenience, you don’t have to worry too much when it comes to its sterilization.
 This item is dishwasher safe so you can clean them without breaking a sweat.